David Cuningham: AFL career

 Cuningham received the AFL Rising Star nomination in round 12 of the 2017 AFL season kicking 2 goals in Carlton's one-point win over Greater Western Sydney.
 At the end of 2017 he signed a two-year contract extension.
 During 2019, he signed another contract extension to the end of 2022.

 His opportunities at senior level have been hampered by injury throughout this career, troubled by his hip in 2016, his knee in 2018 and 2019, his calf in 2020, and an anterior cruciate ligament rupture in 2021.

+Cuningham was delisted at the end of the 2024 season.